pymc-devs/pymc/GOVERNANCE.md

     of the pymc-devs organization

 - Carme, core contributor, doc team
-  * Added to the Discourse PyMC_team and given "leader" trust level
+  * Added to the community PyMC_core group on Discourse
   * Added to all private communication channels
   * Write permissions on pymc-examples and resources repositories, triage permissions to pymc and pymc-experimental repositories
-  * Admin access to ReadTheDocs accounts
+  * Administrative access to ReadTheDocs accounts

-- Dolors, core contributor, dev and discourse teams
+- Dolors, core contributor, dev and community teams
-  * Added to the Discourse PyMC_team and given "leader" trust level, given moderator permissions on Discourse (that might be rotating and not always active)
+  * Added to the Community Team and PyMC_core Discourse groups.
+    Part of the rotation of administrative permissions on Discourse (Discourse allows only 3 admins on our current plan).
   * Added to all private communication channels
-  * Write permissions on pymc and pymc-experimental repositories, triage permissions to pymc-examples and resources repositories
+  * Write permissions on pymc, pymc-experimental, pymcon, pymc-data-umbrella, and other "event" repositories, triage permissions on pymc-examples and resources repositories

 - Eudald, core contributor, no dedicated team membership
-  * Added to the Discourse PyMC_team and given "leader" trust level
+  * Added to the PyMC_core Discourse group
   * Added to all private communication channels
   * Triage permissions on all repositories
-  * Access to pymc_devs twitter account as they are the main manager
+  * Access to PyMC gmail, drive and grant application platforms (i.e. CZI slack) as they are the main grant writing coordinator

 </details>